UV Fe II emission model of HE 0413-4031 and its relation to broad-line time delays: MgII time-delay determinations

 Recently, the estimators of time-series regularity or randomness were proposed as a way to estimate the true time delay between the two light curves \citep{2017ApJ...844..146C}.
-In comparison with the ICCF, they do not require polynomial interpolation, nor is it necessary to perform binning in the correlation space as for DCF and zDCF methods.
-In addition, no AGN variability process, such as a red noise or a damped random walk, is assumed to fit the AGN continuum, such as for the JAVELIN algorithm.

-\citet{2017ApJ...844..146C} showed that the best measure of time-series regularity is an optimized von Neumann scheme that works with the combined light curve in the form $F(t,\tau)=\{(t_i,f_i)\}_{i=1}^{N}=F_1 \cup F_2^{\tau}$, where $F_1$ is the continuum light curve and $F_2^{\tau}$ is a time-shifted line-emission light curve.
-Then the von Neumann estimator can be defined as the mean square successive difference of the combined light curve,

-whose global minimum $E_{\rm min}(\tau')$ indicates the time delay $\tau'$ that can be considered as the candidate actual time delay between the continuum and the line-emission light curves, i.e. for such a time delay the combined light curve is the most regular.

 In Figure~\ref{fig_vn_MgII}, we present the von Neumann estimator as a function of the time delay in the observer's frame of reference.
 As was done previously for the other methods, two FeII templates are compared: KDP15 (blue line) and VW01 (green line).
-There is a shift of about 120 days in terms of the estimator minimum.
-For the KDP15 template, the minimum is at 504 days while for the VW01 template, it is at 380 days.
-The peak time delays and their uncertainties for both templates are inferred from the time-delay values corresponding to the von Neumann estimator minima for 1000 light-curve pairs generated using a bootstrap method.

-Furthermore, we also calculate the Bartels estimator, which is similar to the von Neumann estimator but rather operates on the ranked combined light curve, $F_{\rm R}(t,\tau)$.
+Furthermore, we also calculate the Bartels estimator, which is similar to the von Neumann estimator but rather operates on the ranked combined light curve.
 In Figure~\ref{fig_bartels_MgII}, we show the Bartels estimator values as a function of the time delay for both templates.
 Overall, the minima values and their uncertainties as inferred from the best time-delay distributions are quite similar to the values determined using the von Neumann estimator.